DAVID GUSTIN, Chief Strategy Officer, The Interface Financial Group

 In factoring or asset-based lending, the funder undertakes credit management and collection of its clients’ book debts, whereas with invoice discounting, a business collects its own book debts and typically the receivables are assigned to the factor, and notice of assignment is served on the buyers — by way of an introductory letter, assignment clause on all invoices and statement of accounts from the factor.

 Factor’s shift risks that they do not assume back to their client via chargebacks and indemnities.
-For example, in full recourse factoring, language in contracts can state that in the event any purchased account is not paid and collected within 120 days of invoice for any reason, then the factor shall have the right to chargeback such account to seller.
+For example, in full recourse factoring, language in contracts can state that in the event any purchased account is not paid and collected within 120 days of invoice for any reason, then the factor shall have the right to charge back such account to seller.

-Now we have other early pay finance techniques, such as digital supply chain finance, that has an advantage over these traditional methods of financing suppliers like factoring or invoice discounting because many operational costs are eliminated through the use of fast and big data.
+Now we have other early pay finance techniques, such as digital supply chain finance, that have an advantage over these traditional methods of financing suppliers like factoring or invoice discounting because many operational costs are eliminated through the use of fast and big data.

-Beyond the definitions and fancy names, we need to be cognizant of how various lending and asset purchase techniques work from an operational perspective, and what laws govern the transactions and how bankruptcy courts will treat the request to recover funds.
+Beyond the definitions and fancy names, we need to be cognizant of how various lending and asset purchase techniques work from an operational perspective, and what laws govern the transactions, and how bankruptcy courts will treat the request to recover funds.
 This does matter!